2020s in United States history: Shortage of infant formula

-Russo-Ukraine War
+Russo-Ukrainian War

 In February 2022, President Joe Biden released a statement condemning the Russian invasion of Ukraine as "unprovoked and unjustified" and accused Putin of starting a "premeditated war that will bring a catastrophic loss of life and human suffering".
 Biden stated the US would not dispatch its own forces to protect Ukraine, however, Biden did authorize sanctions directly targeting Putin and Russian Foreign Minister Sergey Lavrov.

 In the 2022 State of the Union Address, Biden announced that all US airspace would be closed to all Russian aircraft.
 Biden additionally condemned Russian oligarchs who had supported Putin, stating that "We are joining with our European allies to find and seize your yachts, your luxury apartments, your private jets.
 We are coming for your ill-begotten gains."

 Vice President Kamala Harris threatened to increase sanctions against Russia at the Munich Security Conference: "Let me be clear, I can say with absolute certainty: If Russia further invades Ukraine, the United States, together with our allies and partners, will impose significant and unprecedented economic costs."

 US Congress in 2022

 House speaker Nancy Pelosi vowed for the House to pass as much funding that is needed to support the Ukrainian government.

+In the 2022 elections, the Republicans won back control of the house with a slim majority of seats 222-213.
+Democrats meanwhile increased their majority in the Senate to 51.